 After I mentioned that I have a knot book in my camp gadget post a couple of days ago, I received a couple of inquiries about the book I like.
 It is the Klutz Book of Knots.
-Click on the image of the book to the right for more information.

 This book was recommended a few years ago when I went to Cub Scout BALOO training (which stands for Basic Adult Leader Outdoor Orientation I think).
 I am not a “knot person”.
 I can watch someone do a knot and repeat it, but an hour later it is forgotten.
 If I used these knots every day, I might remember them, but that is just not the case.
 So when one of the trainers recommended this book, I wrote it down and when I got home, I tried to find a copy.
 I ended up getting a used one from Amazon for a reasonable price.